lpninja/ELCCpv1/README.md

 Updated 2017/04/21- Added elliptical curve cryptography standard for device identity based on the Chain of things protocol to the Tx Message Space.
 More information (here):-[https://www.chainofthings.com/].
 Currently this option isn't working because it is commented out.
 The ECHDE public fingerprint is too long.
 We are looking for a way around this.

+Updated 2017/07/24- We had to allow a space for a solarcoin affiliate website's user ID, the user ID is currently open and it can be used up to 40 characters.

 Updated 2017/04/20- Open comments reduced to 40 characters (one-quarter twitter).
 Updated example for SLR chain.

 Updated 2017/04/20- Supports JSON.
 Please limit your Open comment to about 80 characters (half twitter).